Annual Deck Maintenance Checklist

 Check where joists contact beams and where the beams contact posts.

-Annual deck maintenance isn't complete without examining the posts
+Annual deck maintenance is not complete without examining the posts

 and concrete footing contact points as these areas are particularly prone to moisture.